The Bankrate promise

 It’s not uncommon for zero-interest cards to offer introductory periods on both purchases and balance transfers.
 Unfortunately, the Citi Double Cash doesn’t offer a 0 percent intro APR on purchases.
 So, if you’re looking to pay off a large purchase in the future sans interest, you’ll want to pull out a different credit card.

 Should I get the Citi Double Cash Card?

-The Citi Double Cash could work for almost anyone, including consumers who just want a no annual fee credit card.
-However, this card is best for consumers in two specific scenarios.
+The Citi Double Cash could work for almost anyone, including consumers who just want an easy-to-use, no-annual-fee credit card.

-You want to earn a flat rate of cash back.
 The Citi Double Cash stands out among cash back credit cards due to its generous flat rate of rewards, which is higher than most others.
-The rewards you earn with this card are unlimited, so you can use it for all your spending and bills to rack up rewards fast.
+Plus, you can easily pool your points if you hold another Citi card and potentially get more value.

 The bottom line

-The Citi Double Cash is popular for a number reasons, primarily its exceptional rewards rate and its low interest offer on balance transfers.
-Just keep in mind that other credit cards may be worth considering, including options that give you rewards and a 0 percent APR on both purchases and balance transfers.
+The Citi Double Cash is popular for a number reasons — primarily its exceptional rewards rate and low-interest offer on balance transfers.
+Just keep in mind that other credit cards may be worth considering, including options that give you rewards and a 0 percent intro APR on both purchases and balance transfers.

-Take the time to research other rewards credit cards before you fully decide on the Citi Double Cash.
+Take the time to research other cash back credit cards before you fully decide on the Citi Double Cash.
 It could be the best credit card for your wallet, but you should still compare all your options to be sure.